-Backstage edits and formats all listings to fit its casting-site style and editorial guidelines.
+Backstage (and the Backstage network of sites, including Mandy and StarNow) edits and formats all listings to fit its job-listing style and editorial guidelines.

 All postings (a.k.a. listings, casting notices, casting calls, auditions, jobs, etc.) typically appear online immediately and automatically, 24/7, and are initially marked as "Instant" items, so you can begin receiving applications from talent right away.
 However, in some cases additional background-verification and/or content-verification checks may be required before the instant-publication status can be implemented.
 Additionally, it may take between 1-4 business days for your notice to be officially vetted, edited, formatted, and approved.
 Once edited and approved, you'll receive a notification; the "Instant" flag will be removed; and your listing may receive additional exposure and promotion.